 As I said before, you could just have a compost pile in a sheltered part of your garden.
 But a compost bin does keep the compost matter, heat, nutrients and worms etc sealed in, and is much better at keeping a neat and tidy garden.

 Some of these bins make turning over the compost easier.
 In order for all the nutrients to be mixed together and produce an even composting rate, you do have to ‘turn’ the compost regularly.
 Most guides say to turn once or twice a week, though this does depend on the bin.

 What types of bin are there out there?

 Wooden Palate / Open Compost Bin

-These bins are cheap to buy, or you could easily make one for pennies with old palates.
+These bins are possibly the largest type, or you could easily make one for pennies with old palates.
 But you do need space for them.
 The compost in them can be harder to ‘turn’, and so you will probably need a fork and some muscles.
 It is also best to cover over the top of them with a piece of old carpet or insulation foam to keep the heat inside the compost.

 It is best to place one of these in a sheltered place in the garden, but not over any tree roots as the heap will rot down into the tree.
 And they can be a refuge for wildlife, including rats, so do be aware.

 Upright Plastic Bin